 Me: It isn’t even THX-1138.

-The Doctor plants the seeds of revolution in the others’ minds.
+The Doctor plants the seeds of revolution in Pluto’s downtrodden masses.

-Sue: It’s very topical, this one.
+Sue: It’s very topical.
 Nothing much has changed.
 The Doctor should come down here and sort our fat cats out.

 Sue: What’s the steamer?